Kuba314/arcparse/README.md

 # Arcparse
 Declare program arguments declaratively and type-safely.
-Optionally set argument defaults dynamically (see [Dynamic argument defaults](#dynamic-argument-defaults))
+Optionally set argument defaults dynamically (see [Dynamic argument defaults](#dynamic-argument-defaults)).

+This project provides a wrapper around `argparse`.
+It adds type-safety and allows for more expressive argument parser definitions.

 Disclaimer: This library is young and probably highly unstable.
 Use at your own risk.
 Pull requests are welcome.